CameronWD/Restful-Motoracing-API/README.md

 ### R10 - Describe the way tasks are allocated and tracked in your project

- It is important to plan out larger projects to make sure that goals are met in a timely manner, ensuring greater organization and time manamgnet.
+ It is important to plan out larger projects to make sure that goals are met in a timely manner, ensuring greater organization and time management.

  Trello was the project managment software used for this project.
 Additionally, User Stories were utilized at the start of the project as a way to develop furhter understanding of possible needs or functions for future users of the API.
 I also did daily standup notes as a way to track my progress.